fmv1992/data_sciences_challenge_01/output/output.md

 I have chosen the numbers of clusters to be six.
 See the discussion below for details.

-Before diving in the details of my choice, one cannot overstress the importance of the choice of the number of clusters.
-This is arguably the most tricky decision in this challenge as it deals with a great mix of technical as well as non-technical details.
+*Before diving in the details of my choice, one cannot overstress the importance of the choice of the number of clusters.
+This is arguably the most tricky decision in this challenge as it deals with a great mix of technical as well as non-technical details.*

-* overstress importance
+#### Silhouette analysis (technical analysis)

+Silhouette analysis is a technique used to compare how well your data is sorted into clusters.
+It can be calculated to all data points and then averaged to provide a summary statistic.
+It ranges from -1 to 1:

+* Values near to -1: the data point was incorrectly clustered and should belong to a different cluster
+* Values near to zero: the point lies between two clusters and lack a sharp belonging attribute (it could thus belong to both clusters)
+* Values near to one: the data point was correctly classified and lies near to other data points in the same cluster

+From a pure technical standpoint choosing the number of clusters such that the average value for silhouette is maximum is the best option.
+On the other hand, working with such a large number of clusters may hinder the interpretability of the results as clusters probably would not have a sharp distinction between them (consider that our data set has 10 dimensions originally).
+Probably the communication of such results for a multidiscipliniary team of mixed background would be noisy as well.

+#### Real world analysis (non-technical analysis)

 I have chosen the number of cluster to be 6 for a couple of different reasons.
 First of all, analyzing the average value for silhouette we can see that the average value for silhouette reaches a maximum at around 18 clusters.

-From a pure technical standpoint choosing n_clusters such that the average value for silhouette is maximum is the best option.
-On the other hand, working with such a large number of clusters may hinder the interpretability of the results as clusters probably would not have a sharp distinction between them (consider that our data set has 10 dimensions originally).
-Probably the communication of such results for a multidiscipliniary team of mixed background would be noisy as well.

-In the light of such considerations one would preferably limit the number of clusters to a maximum of ~10.
+In the context of the **interpretability and communications** of the results one would preferably limit the number of clusters to a maximum of ~10.

 Back to the average silhouettes, we can see that it is an increasing function between 2 and 6 clusters, almost doubling its value in this interval.
 This